 (7) United States v.
 Baker, 58 F.4th 1109, 1116 (9th Cir.
 2023) (“Because warrantless searches or seizures of abandoned property do not violate the [F]ourth [A]mendment, persons who voluntarily abandon property lack standing to complain of its search or seizure.”) (quoting United States v.
 Nordling, 804 F.2d 1466, 1469 (9th Cir.
 1986)).

+(8) United States v.
+Hunt, 153 F.4th 858, 865 (9th Cir.
+2025) (holding the “reasonable expectation of privacy framework” requires adapting the abandonment doctrine in light of the “unique characteristics of cell phone data” and concluding “the abandonment doctrine can apply to cellphone data but courts should analyze the physical phone and its data separately to determine whether the circumstances allow the conclusion that there was an intent to abandon either”).

-(8) Brewster v.
+(9) Brewster v.
 Beck, 859 F.3d 1194, 1196-97 (9th Cir.
 2017) (explaining the state’s interest in keeping unlicensed drivers off the road is governed by the “community caretaking” exception, which permits government officials to remove vehicles from the streets when they “jeopardize public safety and the efficient movement of vehicular traffic”).

-(9) Woodward v.
+(10) Woodward v.
 City of Tucson, 870 F.3d 1154, 1160 (9th Cir.
 2017) (“One who has been formally evicted has no reasonable expectation of privacy in his or her previous residence” and “[b]ecause the undisputed evidence shows that [the former tenant] was aware of her eviction, this case differs from situations where the individuals claiming privacy rights either did not know they had been evicted or claimed that they still had tenancy rights.”).